Operation Steinbock: German forces

 Three years after the Blitz, the Luftwaffe still possessed a mix of first-generation medium bomber designs like the Junkers Ju 88.
 The Junkers design was upgraded and the Junkers Ju 188 was derived from it and was available in 1943.
 The other main medium bomber was Dornier Do 217, a larger and upgraded version of the Dornier Do 17 light bomber design.
 The Heinkel He 177A was the only genuine heavy bomber in the fleet, which had serious powerplant difficulties from its beginnings.

 The Do 217 and Ju 88A-4 carried the burden of operations.
 These designs had been in use for operations over Britain from 1941/42 and had been used extensively by Luftflotte 3 (Air Fleet 3), based in France and Belgium.
 The Do 217 could carry a heavier bomb load than its predecessor owing to a deepened fuselage.
-However, the German practice of using external bomb racks meant nearly 40 percent of the 4,000 kg load was carried outside the aircraft.
+However, the German practice of using external bomb racks meant nearly 40 per cent of the 4,000 kg load was carried outside the aircraft.
 The Ju 88 carried nearly two-thirds of its load externally.

-The two machines mounted adequate defensive firepower – four to six MG 151 cannon in the Ju 88 and six to seven in the Do 217 (the K variant possessed a twin-mount of 7.9mm MG 81Z machine guns in its nose) – the confined space and 75-round magazines made it difficult to sustain concentrated fire against night fighters.
+The two machines mounted adequate defensive firepower – four to six modern machine guns, heavy machine guns and even 20mm autocannon in the Ju 88 and six to seven in the Do 217 – the confined space and 75-round magazines made it difficult to sustain concentrated fire against night fighters.
 The close proximity of the crews in the cockpit, a feature of nearly all German bomber designs from the Ju 88A onwards, was also a disadvantage.
 Should a night fighter land an accurate burst most, if not all of the crew, could be killed or incapacitated.
 The layout of Allied bombers, like the B-17 Flying Fortress, spread the crew throughout the aircraft and allowed for a greater chance of survival.

 The German bombers were afforded some protection in the form of the new, mid-VHF band prefixed Funk-Gerät (or FuG) FuG 216 Neptun radar system, usable both as an airborne intercept system (as a replacement for the post-July 1944 compromised Lichtenstein SN-2 system) and as a tail-warning radar, which could detect approaching RAF night fighters from the rear.
 To confuse British radars further various medium bomber types were equipped with Kettenhund radar jammers, specifically carried in the Ju 88, which had some effect in jamming the upper-VHF band, 205 MHz frequency SCR-268 gun laying radar used by anti-aircraft artillery, but was ineffective in countering microwave-frequency radars like the 3 GHz frequency, SCR-584 radar.
 German bombers also used Düppel (chaff) techniques to confound British ground radar as they approached the British coast.
 The tin foil strips swamped the radar screens and masked the true height, direction and speed of approaching bombers.